bunkerhillhealth/bunkerhill-sdk/README.md

 - [`WindowCenter`](https://dicom.innolitics.com/ciods/digital-x-ray-image/dx-image/00281050)
 - [`WindowWidth`](https://dicom.innolitics.com/ciods/digital-x-ray-image/dx-image/00281051)

-Other input attributes can be added to support new models.
-Please contact us if your model requires other input attributes for inference.
+Other inputs can be added to support new models.
+Please contact us if your model requires other inputs for inference.

-## Output attributes
+## Outputs

-`inference()` can return any type(s) of output attributes.
-Examples include:
+`inference()` returns a `Dict[str, Any]`, where each key-value pair represents a single output.
+The key is a unique name for the output, and the value is the corresponding value of the output.
+Examples of values include:

 - Segmentation arrays
 - Softmax arrays
 - Predicted classifications
 - Predicted scores